Meet the Teacher Night Made Easy!

 Finally, they did this little prompt (I think I got this idea from someone on IG last year!
 If it was you, please please let me know so that I can give you credit!).
 They each had to write one thing they were excited about.
 I left it up the first few days of school so that they could all read each other’s responses.

 This Meet the Teacher Night set up was one of my favorites that I’ve ever done!
-Kids and their parents had plenty to do while I greeted everyone, and they were there long enough that I had a chance to sit down and chat with all of the families.
+Kids and their parents had plenty to do while I greeted everyone.
+They were there long enough that I go to sit down and chat with all of the families.
 It was very minimal set up on my part, too!
 I’d highly recommend it.